busterdash/sunlight-machine/README.md

 ## Compiling
 * For simplicity, use Orwell Dev-C++ to compile on Windows.
-* I will provide a makefile in the future.
+* On Linux, a makefile is provided for compiling with the GNU C++ Compiler.

 ## Running
-* ./Raytracer -in "model.smd" -out "texture.bmp"
+* ./sun.exe -in "model.smd" -out "texture.bmp"

 |Additional Flags|Default Value|
 |----------------|-------------|